Rostropovich playing for the Cuban peasants in 1961

 Istomin believed in the domino theory, which had been prevalent since Truman’s presidency.
 This theory stated that if a country fell under communist domination, neighboring countries would immediately be threatened and that soon all Southeast Asia would undergo the same fate.
 It was therefore necessary to intervene.
 This was the case in Korea, where it took no less than three years of hard fighting between UN troops (mostly American) and North Koreans (allied to the Chinese and helped by the Soviet Union) to stabilize the border between the two Koreas.
 When the American government decided to engage militarily, more and more massively, in Vietnam, Istomin considered it a legitimate decision.
 He thought that, like any war, it was a terrible thing, but that it was justified by the need to protect the free world.
 While many intellectuals and artists disagreed, Istomin declared his support and offered to travel to Saigon and give some concerts in 1966.
 His trip was a disaster – it was not even possible to play.
 Istomin soon realized that this war could not be won.
 He urged Humphrey, the Democratic candidate in the 1968 presidential elections, to distance himself from Johnson’s position and affirm his willingness to call for a cease fire and negotiate without preconditions.
 Under Nixon, the war continued for another five long years with the Americans, followed by two years without them.
 Finally, all of Vietnam fell into the hands of the communists, as did Laos and Cambodia.

-Istomin never wanted to give in to naive optimism during periods of liberalization and truce.
-He was suspicious of the Strategic Arms Non-Proliferation Treaties (SALTs) and maintained that the Soviets should not be trusted and that it would be wise not to reduce the United States’ military budget too much.
+Istomin never allowed himself to give in to naive optimism during periods of liberalization and truce.
+He was suspicious of the Strategic Arms Non-Proliferation Treaties (SALTs), warning that the Soviets should not be trusted and that it would be wise not to reduce the United States’ military budget by too much.

 Mao Zedong and Nixon in 1972